Sh3doow/PasswdGenerator/README.md

 The Password Generator is a user-friendly program designed to create secure and customizable passwords for enhanced online security.
 With a range of features and strength assessment capabilities, it empowers users to generate strong and reliable passwords tailored to their specific needs.

-# Key Features:

-1 Customization: The program allows users to specify the number of passwords they want and their desired length.
-This ensures that the generated passwords align with individual preferences and requirements. <p>
-2 Character Selection: Users can choose to include special characters, numbers, uppercase letters, and lowercase letters in their passwords.
-This versatility enables users to create passwords that cater to their preferred complexity level. <p>
-3 Enhanced Security: To guarantee robust security, the Password Generator ensures that the generated passwords meet all specified requirements.
-It avoids character repetitions and includes the selected character types, effectively minimizing the risk of vulnerability. <p>
-4 Strength Assessment: After generating the passwords, the program evaluates their strength based on various factors.
-These factors include length, character diversity, use of special characters, numbers, uppercase and lowercase letters, and avoidance of common sequences and repetitions.
-The strength assessment allows users to gauge the security level of their passwords. <p>

 # How It Works:

 1 Input: Users are prompted to enter the number of passwords they wish to generate and the desired length for each password. <p>